Hertz Global Holdings Earnings Call Transcripts

 -

-2024 was a year of transition with foundational improvements in fleet, cost, and customer experience, but financial results were impacted by fleet rotation and operational headwinds.
-Liquidity remains strong, and 2025 is expected to show sequential improvement in margins and key metrics as transformation efforts continue.
+2024 was a year of transition with foundational improvements in fleet, cost, and customer experience, but financial results were pressured by fleet rotation and market headwinds.
+Liquidity remains strong, and 2025 targets include sub-$300 DPU and a return to profitability.

 -

-Q3 saw $2.6B revenue and a $157M adjusted EBITDA loss, impacted by a $1B non-cash fleet impairment.
-Management targets DPU below $300 by end-2025, with ongoing cost and fleet optimization, strong liquidity, and plans to raise debt capital.
+Q3 saw $2.6B in revenue and a $157M adjusted EBITDA loss, impacted by a $1B non-cash impairment.
+Management targets DPU below $300 by end of 2025, driven by fleet strategy and cost controls, with liquidity over $1.6B and ongoing operational transformation.

 -